 Members of the governing board of Campbell PAC are appointed by the President and Chief Executive Officer.
-Fundraising plans and contributions are recommended for approval by the governing board.
-Upon approval of such recommendations, the plans are implemented by reviewing all specific requests for political contributions.
+The Vice President - Government Affairs, who serves as Treasurer of Campbell PAC, recommends fundraising plans and contributions for approval by the governing board.
+Upon approval of such recommendations, the Treasurer of Campbell PAC implements these plans by reviewing all specific requests for political contributions.
 Funds are dispersed only to candidates who are approved for contributions, and only within contribution limits prescribed by the governing board.
 Campbell PAC contribution checks require the signatures of both the Treasurer and the Chair of the Campbell PAC governing board.
 In either's absence, for contributions of \$1,000 or less, the Assistant Treasurer may sign the contribution check.

-1 Section 501(c)(6) of the Internal Revenue Code provides for the exemption of non-profit business leagues, chambers of commerce, etc.
+&lt;sup>1 Section 501(c)(6) of the Internal Revenue Code provides for the exemption of non-profit business leagues, chambers of commerce, etc.

-2 Section 501(c)(4) of the Internal Revenue Code provides for the exemption of "social welfare organizations" that include non-profit civic leagues or organizations but operated exclusively for the promotion of social welfare, and may be engaged in substantial lobbying activities.
+$^{2}$ Section 501(c)(4) of the Internal Revenue Code provides for the exemption of "social welfare organizations" that include non-profit civic leagues or organizations but operated exclusively for the promotion of social welfare, and may be engaged in substantial lobbying activities.